 Smart customer acquisition using seasonal discounts With interest from fitness enthusiasts peaking around the bloom season, BitGym wanted to capitalize on this seasonal behaviour and expand its acquisition channels.
 Chargebee’s coupons and special discounts, with a one-time payment link, helped in bringing in more subscriptions to BitGym.

 Automatic billing for increased efficiency Chargebee’s Checkout and Self-Serve portal allowed BitGym’s customers to manage their own subscriptions and payment details.
-This directly translated to an 80% direct increase in their productivity just by switching to Chargebee.
+This directly translated to an 80% increase in their productivity just by switching to Chargebee.

 Straightforward APIs that just work: In Keerthik’s own words — “The Stripe API allowed for a lot more low-level access.
 And so we ended up just spaghetti-coding our way through, making all of the things we wanted to happen happen.
 With Chargebee there were many different levels in the APIs.
 We made a lot of our decisions on how we architected our payment server based on the Chargebee APIs.
 And that led to it being generally more stable, maintainable and readable.
-We now use most of the high-level stuff to do things that felt more like the right way and fall back to the low-level only when we really need to do something very specific and complicated.”
+We now use most of the high-level stuff to do things that feel more like the right way and fall back to the low-level only when we really need to do something very specific and complicated.”

 It freed up 40% of my time from dealing with payment-related work and that directly translates to an 80% direct increase in our company productivity just by switching to Chargebee.